New Student Orientation

 Accessing Your ISS Courses

 All ISS courses have course sites on D2L.
 You will log into D2L using your NetID and password.
-There are two ways to access your course sites: go to d2l.arizona.edu, or login to UAccess, find the courses you registered for, and click on the D2L icon next to the course.
+There are two ways to access your course sites: go to directly to D2L, or sign in to UAccess, find the courses you registered for, and click on the D2L icon next to the course.
 Course sites will become available the week before your class begins.

-If you have any questions, please feel free to contact us at any time!
+If you have any questions, feel free to contact us at any time!
 We are happy to answer all questions or direct you to the correct person.
-Below please find a list of ISS staff, with information on who to contact for different types of questions.

-Professor Paulette Kurzer, Director of the ISS Program: Contact Prof. Kurzer with broader questions pertaining to the MA degree and program
+Contact Prof. Kurzer with broader questions pertaining to the M.A. degree and program

-Dr. Kirssa Ryckman, Assistant Director and Academic Adviser: Contact Dr. Ryckman with any academically-related questions, including which classes to register for, scheduling, taking independent studies or internships, or questions relating to the capstone
+Contact Prof. Ryckman with any academically-related questions, including which classes to register for, scheduling, taking independent studies or internships, or questions relating to the capstone

-Ms. Alma Urbina, Administrative Coordinator: Contact Ms. Urbina with administratively-related questions, including completing forms or paperwork (leave of absence, transfer credits, etc.), registration, resumes/transcripts, or steps to finish your degree
+Contact Alma Urbina with administratively-related questions, including completing forms or paperwork (leave of absence, transfer credits, etc.), registration, resumes/transcripts, or steps to finish your degree